DTJF/libpruio/src/doc/_3_pins.md

       That way you can also remove a user from that group by deleting only his name in the line.
 Fancy things may happen when files or folders were created with the ownership of that group.

+By default, the pinmuxing feature is limited to the free header pins, which are not claimed for other subsystems by the kernel.
+However, this safety feature can get disabled in the constructor PruIo::PruIo() parameters.

+\note On kernel 3.x there's no user access to files in folder
+      `/sys/kernel/debug`. \Proj cannot determin the current kernel claims.
+For user space pinmuixing you have to disable that feature by seting bit 15 in your constructor PruIo:PruIo() call (parameter Act ored by PRUIO_ACT_FREMUX -> no safety feature).

 The systemd service handles LKM loading and unloading.
 You can switch off the LKM at runtime for the current session by executing